[HISTORY: Adopted by the City of Rochester as indicated in article histories. Amendments noted where applicable.]

 Listed agent: twenty-five dollars ($25.) per year, per restriction.

-False alarm, fire alarm activation: one hundred seventy-five dollars ($175.) after two consecutive, per calendar year.
+False alarm, fire alarm activation: one hundred seventy-five dollars ($175.) after two false alarms (as defined by RSA 644:3) or two improper activations not related to actual emergencies per calendar year.

 The fine for working without a permit or license is one hundred seventy-five dollars ($175.).

-Before construction on commercial buildings, a residential street or a private street with two or more duplexes or single-family dwellings may begin, Fire Department access roads shall be designed and maintained to support the imposed loads of fire apparatus and shall be provided with a surface suitable for all-weather driving capabilities.
+Before construction on commercial buildings, a residential street or a private street with two or more duplexes or single-family dwellings may begin, Fire Department access roads shall be designed as per the rules and regulations of the State Fire Marshal and adopted codes and maintained to support the imposed loads of fire apparatus and shall be provided with a surface suitable for all-weather driving capabilities.

 [Amended 6-6-2006; 5-2-2017]